squeekymouse89/dell-wyse-3040-openwrt/README.md

 # Dell Wyze 3040

 This is mainly about building and installing OpenWRT on the Wyse 3040.
-I have included as much additional information as possible.
+This is an altered fork that included virtualisation, qemu (wuth usb passthrough) and USB external storage support.
 ## TOC

 - [Dell Wyze 3040](#dell-wyze-3040)